REGEXP Operator for Regular Expressions

 The LIKE operator is convenient for simple search patterns, such as finding strings that start or end with a certain set of characters or contain certain substrings.
-However, if a more complex and flexible search is required, such as searching by multiple conditions or using special characters and ranges, the REGEXP operator becomes an indispensable tool.
+However, if a more complex and flexible search is required, such as searching by multiple conditions or using special characters and ranges, regular expression operators become an indispensable tool.

 Regular expression syntax